luiseduardovb/TASK-Masterclass-M5-Graphene/README.md

    - Add your `SCHEMA` to the view.
    - `csrf_exempt` the view.
 5. Add a `greet` resolver to your query.
 It should accept a `name` and respond to that name with a greeting.
+6. Run `pytest -m task1` and verify you passed all tests.

 ## Graphene-Django Queries